 The Office of Student Life serves as a center for campus programs and activities, a resource for student organizations and a focal point for leadership development opportunities.
 Student Life provides direction, guidance and resources for numerous CPCC student organizations, including the Student Government Association, Phi Theta Kappa International Honor Society and the Student Leadership Academy.

-Activities sponsored or supported by Student Life include festivals, lectures, workshops, conferences, field trips, service projects, educational exhibits, live music and other co-curricular experiences.
-A full online calendar of Student Life events and activities can be found on the Student Life website at cpcc.edu/student_life.
+Activities sponsored or supported by Student Life include festivals, lectures, workshops, recreational experiences, conferences, field trips, service projects, educational exhibits, live music and other co-curricular experiences.
+A full online calendar of Student Life events and activities can be found on the CPCC app and on the Student Life website at cpcc.edu/student_life.

 For further information, visit the Student Life office on any campus, online at cpcc.edu/student_life, or call 704.330.6584.